nicketm/mybots/README.txt

-PLEASE REFER TO FinalProjectReadMe.PDF FOR FULL README DOCUMENT.
+PLEASE REFER TO FinalProjectReadMe_REAL.PDF FOR FULL README DOCUMENT.
 MY PROJECT IS "THE ENGINEER" IF THAT WAS NOT CLEAR :).

 (I put in a lot of effort to make it look nice in LateX and could not get it to show in place of this txt file :).
 Please take a look there!)